 What to Do to Stop Bruxism

-At Adams Dental Group, we can set you up with a mouth guard to protect your teeth and jaw from any grinding at night.
+At GPS Dental, we can set you up with a mouth guard to protect your teeth and jaw from any grinding at night.
 This mouthguard will be made specifically for your mouth, so the fit is perfect.
 If your Bruxism is linked to stress, then there are some stress-reduction techniques you can try as well, including:

 - Meditation: Meditation may help reduce stress and alleviate anxiety, pain, and depression.
 Try downloading a meditation app or joining a meditation group.
 Meditation takes practice.
 It may be best used in conjunction with other treatments, too.